Mask business with the ministry: Kohl-Sohn is suing Health Minister Spahn for almost 5.5 million euros

 Deliveries were made in May 2020.
 The Ministry has not yet paid the due bill.
 The Ministry of Health claimed the protective masks were not water-repellent, Kohl said, according to the report.
 However, Spahn did not order that either.
 The son of the former chancellor said that picture: “I don’t understand why Jens Spahn and his ministry deliberately break their own contracts.
 The principle of keeping contracts apparently does not apply to the two of them.
 “A spokesman for the Ministry of Health said:” We will not comment on the details of ongoing proceedings. “

+On the reporting of the picture Following this, Walter Kohl himself spoke on Twitter.
+Like over 700 other companies, he also took part in the proceedings of the Federal Ministry of Health (BMG).
+“After a successful delivery, the BMG simply did not pay for the ordered goods, contrary to what was agreed in its contract.
+Not even when six (!)
+Reports confirmed compliance with the standard.
+The BMG has simply been acting in breach of contract for months, ”he continues.
+As PS he added after further explanations: “By the way, my lawsuit is dated July 2020.
+I find the timing of the current media reports very strange.”

-The subject is not entirely new: There are a whole series of proceedings and lawsuits against the Federal Republic of Germany, in which it comes to mask deliveries and unpaid or only partially paid goods. (dpa / cibo)
+Kohl is not the only plaintiff either: there are a whole series of proceedings and lawsuits against the Federal Republic of Germany that involve mask deliveries and unpaid or only partially paid goods. (dpa / cibo)

 List of rubric lists: © Paul Zinken / dpa